-10. Describe how you can obtain your GPS coordinates for your survey site location:

-- 11. Fill in the blank: Survey Duration is the time spent by all buddy teams while underwater removing marine debris at the same site. - 12.
-What should you report for survey duration if two buddy teams with two divers in Team A remove marine debris underwater for 42 minutes and three divers in Team B remove marine debris for 52 minutes underwater at the same site?

-- 13. The five steps needed to record and report findings from a survey dive are:

-- Step 1 -

-- Step 2 -

-- Step 3 -
+10. Describe how you can obtain your GPS coordinates for your survey site location: 11.
+Fill in the blank: Survey Duration is the time spent by all buddy teams while underwater removing marine debris at the same site.
+12. What should you report for survey duration if two buddy teams with two divers in Team A remove marine debris underwater for 42 minutes and three divers in Team B remove marine debris for 52 minutes underwater at the same site?
+13. The five steps needed to record and report findings from a survey dive are: Step 1 - Step 2 - Step 3 -

-- Step 4 -
+Step 4 -

-- Step 5 -
+Step 5 -

-14. Select one of the steps above you need to take to record and report findings and descr in detail: ibe it
+14. Select one of the steps above you need to take to record and re in detail: eport findings and describe it

-15. Explain how you could join and contribute to the global movement of Project AWARE d ivers
+15. Explain how you could join and contribute to the global movem nent of Proiect AWARE divers

 1.

 2.

 3.

-que udent Statement: I've completed this Knowledge Review to the best of my ability and any estions I answered incorrectly or incompletely I've had explained to me, and I understan at I missed.
+que udent Statement: I've completed this Knowledge Review to the bestions I answered incorrectly or incompletely I've had explained at I missed.

 Nai me Date